Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ### SDK License

-A valid licence is needed for using Signature SDK for JavaScript, the demo code includes an evaluation licence.
+A valid license is needed for using Signature SDK for JavaScript, the demo code includes an evaluation license.

 ---